React's Three Phases: Complete Guide to Trigger, Render, and Commit

 State Updates:

-Secondly, Once your components tree has been initially rendered you can trigger further renders by calling the setter function returned by the useState hook.
+Once your component tree has been initially rendered, further renders can be triggered by calling the setter function returned by the “useState” hook.

 Whenever the setter function is called, React queues or schedules a future render.
 Even if you’ve called the setter function multiple times, the new state won’t be reflected until the next render.

-Put diffrently, Using the setter function means just asking React for a future render while mentioning the state changes.
+Put differently, using the setter function means just asking React for a future render while mentioning the state changes.

-React will take that into consideration, and schedule the next render with the new state value.
-Consequently, it will update the parts of the JSX code which are derrived from the new state during the next render.
+React will take that into consideration and schedule the next render with the new state value.
+Consequently, it will update the parts of the JSX code that are derived from the new state during the next render.

 2. Render Phase